knative/docs/eventing/samples/github-events/README.md

 ## Granting permissions

-Because the `github` EventSource needs to create a `Service.serving.knative.dev`, you'll need to provision a special ServiceAccount with the necessary permissions.
+Because the `github` EventSource needs to create a Knative Service, you'll need to provision a special ServiceAccount with the necessary permissions.

 The `eventing/samples/github-events/auth.yaml` file provisions a service account, and creates a role which can create a Knative Service in the `default`